Science Course Descriptions

 DC3615 Botany Dual Credit (Highland CC) Weighted

 Description: Students will gain knowledge on concepts of plant growth and reproduction.
-Students will be given the opportunity to participate in hand on labs, and projects within the greenhouse.
+Students will be given the opportunity to participate in hands-on labs and projects within the greenhouse.

 Major Topics or Themes: (additional topics may be covered)